ONE TO ONE ADULT/ADOLESENT COUNSELLING

 Post-traumatic stress disorder is an anxiety disorder which is caused by a stressful, frightening or distressing events.
-People who have PTSD can often relives the traumatic event through nightmares and flashbacks. they may experience feelings of isolation, irritable and experience guilt.
+People who have PTSD can often relive the traumatic event through nightmares and flashbacks.
+They may experience feelings of isolation become irritable and experience guilt.

 For some people with PTSD, sleeping is a problem such as insomnia, and find concentrating difficult and symptoms are often so severe and persistent, they can have an significant impact on the person's day-to-day life.